seven-io/thunderbird/README.md

 ### Send SMS / Make text-to-speech calls

-Open an email and click on the button `Send SMS`.
+Open an email and click on the button `Send via sms77`.
 An interface pops up and the mail subject gets set as the default message text.

+### Options
+You can set a default sender for SMS/voice calls.

 #### Support